 My application has been approved, but I have received only part of the funds that I requested.
 Why?

 You must implement the project as it was presented in the grant application you submitted.
-As soon as you complete the project, you must provide a final report as well as bank statements that support your expenses in the FILES section of the final report.
+You must also upload the bank statements that support your expenses in the FILES section of the final report.
 This document is mandatory in order to FINALIZE your final report.
 We may ask you to provide an interim report for a major project.

 Within a few months of completing the project, you must fill out an online final report and attach all receipts that support project expenses.
 You must complete your project as submitted within two years of the Foundation’s official approval of your request.

 My application was declined.
 Why?